lachrist/otiluke/README.md

 * To handle https connection, [Mitm](#mitm) requires [openssl](https://www.openssl.org/) to be available in the PATH.
 * External and inlined script are intercepted but *not* inline event handlers nor dynamically evaluated code.
 * You can refresh every Otiluke certificates by calling `Otiluke.mitm.reset(function (error) { ... })`.
-  After resetting you will have to make your browser trust the new randonly created root certificate.
+  After resetting you will have to make your browser trust the new randomly created root certificate.

 ## The Sphere Module and the Hijack Object

 An important design decision of Otiluke consists in providing an unified interface for deploying JS transpilers.
-The mitm communication model presented in [Mitm](#mitm) motivates the interface for the other tools.
+The mitm communication model motivates the interface for the other tools.
 We now describe how sphere modules and hijack objects should look like for every Otiluke tools but [Demo](#demo).

 1. Sphere Module: a node module performing JS transpilation:

   ```js
   module.exports = function (argument, channel) {
     return function (script, source) {